ett-experiments/pong-game/README.md

-# pong-game
+# Pong Game

-It's a little game of pong,
+It's a little game of pong, you can play-it now by install the latest release !

+Enjoy